scrollmapper/bible_databases_deuterocanonical/sources/en/2-hermas/2-hermas.md

 **[12:13]** And fulfil diligently this ministry which I commit to thee, and thou shalt receive great advantage by it, and find favour with all such as shall repent and believe thy words.
 For I am with thee, and will force them to believe.

 **[12:14]** And I said unto him, Sir, these commands are great and excellent, and able to cheer the heart of that man that shall be able to keep them.
-But, Sir, I cannot tell, whether they can be observed by any man?
+But, Sir, I cannot tell, whether they can be observed by any man.

 **[12:15]** He answered, Thou shalt easily keep these commands, and they shall not be hard: howbeit, if thou shalt suffer it once to enter into thine heart that they cannot be kept by any one, thou shalt not fulfil them.